scribear/ScribeAR.github.io/README.md

 **CSS** is used for styling.
 This is what makes everything look nice and user-friendly.
 * CSS syntax is very simple but there are many different variables and there is a lot to learn.
 I took a google-as-you-go approach to the CSS and as a result, it was a mess until I took the CSS course referenced below.
 (I find that Googling your problems is useful in any programming language but you never want to rely on this too heavily.)
 * One of the biggest challenges with styling ScribeAR is that it’s fixed on the screen and we don’t want to scroll the entire page.
 There aren’t a lot of examples online for sites like this but there are useful approaches/libraries like Grid and Flexbox.
+* In React, CSS is applied across the whole page.
+So even if you put some CSS in `src/components/TopSpace/Options/OnOff/index.css`, that CSS will still apply to the Captions component.
+Because of this, be very intentional with your `className`s.
 * [This Udemy course](https://www.udemy.com/course/css-zero-to-hero/) is a great way to learn CSS.
 It’s $10 but if you don’t want to pay for it, the same content is [available on YouTube](https://www.youtube.com/watch?v=1Rs2ND1ryYc), just a bit less convenient to follow along.
 The course is long but you could skip sections that don’t seem relevant.
 I think Lynda.com also offers courses that are free to U of I students, but not sure if that’s still true since they integrated their site with LinkedIn.
 * [Complete list of CSS properties](https://www.w3schools.com/cssref/)